shakerin/pyland/Project Status and Plan.md

 # Pyland

+This doc is only for developers.
+Users only need to check [README.md](https://github.com/shakerin/pyland/blob/master/README.md)

 ## Information about completed items
 * TemplateInfo class represents the structure of each frame class,
 * FileToTemplate class is same as TemplateInfo except, it reads the frame string from a file,